-f you find yourself standing in front of a closed supermarket on a random Wednesday, are wondering why lots of Spanish friends seemed to have left the city, and feel a good Sunday vibe on the streets, then chances are it’s a public holiday.
+f you find yourself standing in front of a closed supermarket on a random Wednesday, pick up some Sunday vibes, and are wondering why lots of Spanish friends seemed to have left the city, then chances are it’s a public holiday.

 Valencianos love public holidays and bridges

-Things to keep in mind & practical tips
+Practical tips & things to keep in mind

 - Most supermarkets are closed.
-There are only a few that are open on public holidays such as Charter and Suma.
-It’s usually really crowded in supermarkets a day before a public holiday, so do your groceries two days before or before Spanish mealtimes.
+Only a few open on public holidays such as Charter and Suma.
+Supermarkets are usually really crowded right before the holidays, so do your groceries on time or before Spanish mealtimes.

 - All public offices close.
 If you have anything important to fix, do it before or after the public holiday.